Saxo Bank vs Eightcap Comparison

 Does Saxo Bank offer MetaTrader?
 Does Eightcap offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Eightcap provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+For MetaTrader Saxo Bank provides neither of these, while Eightcap provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Saxo Bank and Eightcap differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while Eightcap requires a minimum deposit of $100.
-From our testing we found Saxo Bank offers spreads of 0.8 (August 2020), while Eightcap offers spreads of N/A. Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while Eightcap offers spreads of 1.0 (Aug 2022).
+Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Saxo Bank or Eightcap?

-Saxo Bank offers a more diverse selection of investment options than Eightcap allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 326 from Eightcap.
+Saxo Bank offers a more diverse selection of investment options than Eightcap allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 326 from Eightcap.